Actors'

 Died: Unknown

-Happy Jack GardnerEdna Beard Gardner Little is known about the lives of the "Happy Jack" Gardner and his bride Edna Beard.
+Happy Jack GardnerEdna Beard Gardner Little is known about the lives of "Happy Jack" Gardner and his bride Edna Beard.
 According to various reports, Gardner was a longtime resident of Syracuse, NY.
 His "advent into the theatrical business occurred in Syracuse during the (Gilbert and

 Sullivan H.M.S.)
 "Pinafore" craze back in the early '80s".